Library Collections

 The Huntington Library houses an array of materials for the study of the Pacific Rim, a region of immense breadth, with a diverse network of people, cultures, and societies.

-Encompassing more than 300 archival collections, the Huntington's California holdings are of the first rank for the study of the state's history.
+Encompassing more than 300 archival collections, The Huntington’s California holdings are of the first rank for the study of the state’s history.

-The Huntington Library is a leading repository of original sources on the trans-Mississippi West, incuding the J. Goldsborough Bruff drawings, the Fort Sutter papers, and the William G. Ritch Collection of New Mexico manuscripts.
+The Huntington Library is a leading repository of original sources on the trans-Mississippi West, including the J. Goldsborough Bruff drawings, the Fort Sutter papers, and the William G. Ritch Collection of New Mexico manuscripts.